February 10–May 7, 2017

 The Frist Center is thrilled to welcome back the Mystical Arts of Tibet, a touring company of monks from Drepung Loseling Monastery (exiled from Tibet and currently based in South India).
 Their sand mandala ritual will conclude our Free Family Festival Day.

-The first part of the closing ceremony will take place in the Frist Center’s Ingram Gallery.
+The closing ceremony will take place in the Frist Center’s Ingram Gallery.
 The monks will dismantle the mandala, sweeping up the colored sand to symbolize the impermanence of all that exists.
 The rite will be accompanied by multiphonic chant and music.
 It will last approximately 30 minutes.

-Q. Where can I watch the first part of the closing ceremony at the Frist Center?
+Q. Where can I watch the closing ceremony at the Frist Center?

 A. Ingram Gallery will be open to the public, but space is limited.
 The ceremony will also be broadcast live in the auditorium to accommodate more people.
 Groups with strollers are asked to watch the ceremony from the auditorium.